Yukaghir birch-bark carvings: The so-called "Yukaghir love letter"

 A notable example of the Yukaghir carving is a sketch by the Russian writer S. Shargorodskii (1895), reproduced by Gustav Krahmer (1896).

 Shargorodskii, a member of the revolutionary group Narodnaya Volya, had been exiled to Siberia by the Tsarist regime.
-He spent 1892-1893 in the Yukaghir village of Nelmenoye in the Kolyma river area, near the Arctic Ocean.
+He spent 1892–1893 in the Yukaghir village of Nelemnoe in the Kolyma river area, near the Arctic Ocean.
 He gained the trust of the local Yukaghir people, and joined them in social activities.

 In 1895, Shargorodskii published a 10-page article titled On Yukaghir Writing in the journal Zemlevedenie.
 Six photographs of the alleged Yukaghir writing system accompanied the article.
 Shargorodskii obtained the picture of what later came to be known as a "love letter" from a Yukaghir party game, similar to charades or twenty questions.
 He states that he observed such pictures being made during social gatherings: a young girl would start carving on a fresh birch bark, and the onlookers made guesses about what she was depicting.
 Eventually, after several incorrect guesses, all the participants in the game would arrive at a common understanding of the picture.
 Since the participants knew each other well, they could easily deduce the meaning of the carvings; it was not easy for the outsiders to understand the meaning, but Shargorodskii could do so with the help of his Yukaghir acquaintances.
 According to Shargorodskii, such birch bark carvings were drawn only by young women, and only discussed love lives.

 In 1896, General-Major Gustav Krahmer published a translation of Shargorodskii's article in the geographical journal Globus.
 Shargorodskii had referred to the pictures as "writings" and "figures", but Krahmer presented them as "letters".
 In 1898, Shargorodskii's friend Vladimir Jochelson, a political exile turned ethnographer, published another example of the Yukaghir carving.
 Subsequently, several other writers reproduced these pictures.
 Jochelson wrote that the Yukaghir men often visited the Russian settlement of Srednekolymsk for various purposes; the Yukaghir pictures were expressions of sadness by the jealous Yukaghir girls, who were concerned about losing their lovers to Russian women during such visits.